U.S. Ski & Snowboard names 16 athletes — including 4 with ties to Vail area — to world juniors team

 U.S. Ski & Snowboard named 16 athletes — including four with ties to Ski and Snowboard Club Vail or Eagle County — to represent the country at the 2026 FIS Alpine Junior World Ski Championships taking place in Narvik, Norway, March 7-15.

 Mari Renick, Maya Maxson, Viktoria Zaytseva and Alex Krupka join the squad, which is made up of U.S. Ski Team athletes from the B and C teams, the Regional Development Team and clubs across the country.
 Stanley Buzek and Jevin Palmquist of Team Summit and Steamboat Springs Winter Sports Club athletes Jeremy Nolting and Logan Grosdidier also made the squad.
-Buzek is a two-time world junior championship medalist and is expected to contend in the individually in the slalom.
+Buzek is a two-time world junior championship medalist and is expected to contend individually in the slalom.
 Three-time junior world medalist Elisabeth Bocock — who has posted multiple top-15 finishes on the World Cup in giant slalom this year — is also on the team.

 Logan Grosdidier trains during the U.S. Ski Team’s media day at Copper Mountain this past November.